apridew/23001028-14-kelompok1-car-rental-platinum/README.md

-# Binar Car Rental - Gold Challenge
+# Binar Car Rental for Customer - Platinum Challenge

-This project is part of the Binar Academy for Gold Challenge.
+This project is part of the Binar Academy for Platinum Challenge.

 ## Prerequisites